selman-sezer/glf/fourth.md

   windowInMs: 2000,
 }, true);

-// This while loop waits for tokenBucket to asynchronously consumes the specified number of tokens. let numberOfTokensToBeConsumed = 5;
+// This while loop waits for tokenBucket to asynchronously consumes the specified number of tokens, 5 in this case. let numberOfTokensToBeConsumed = 5;
 while (!await tokenBucket.consumeAsync(numberOfTokensToBeConsumed));
 ```